ShadeWyrm/gc-info-share/blogs/gc-wlm-lessonslearned.md

 Partner with others, leverage the expertise of others who have gone before you.

 Those teams working in the open, and making their scripts, code and knowledge #opensource are more likely to succeed.

+## 10) OneGC

+Start working together.

+Engage and talk to @TBS_Canada and @SSC_CA, be honest and upfront with your needs.

+Find other Departments to collaborate with.
+(Work in the open instead of MOU)

+We're in this together.